-“Is Sandy Love dancing tonight?", I asked.
+“Is Sandy Love dancing tonight?”
+I asked the waitress.

 “It’s really HOT!
 You’ll see.”

 “You mean the lead singer!
 She’s so lucky!
-These metal guys, they are soooo sexy!", she said with fluttering eyelashes.
-“Sandy is so great that she got selected by Las Vegas agents.
-She will become a Show Girl!
-What a dream!", she added, shouting the last word.
+These metal guys, they are soooo sexy!” she said with fluttering eyelashes.
+“Sandy is such an amazing dancer she got signed by some Las Vegas agency.
+She’ll become a Show Girl!
+What a DREAM!” she added, shouting the last word over the loud music.

 I introduced myself.

 A few hours later, power walking towards the exit, I noticed that Vanessa was clearly capable on a stage, when I collided into something stone hard.
 If strong arms hadn’t grabbed me by the armpits, I would have french kissed the beer stained, butt strewn, strip club’s floor.

 What I had hit turned out to be human.
 The body was concrete and hadn’t flinched when I ran into it.
 With my nose in the guy’s chest, I looked up to a square jaw, a two-day beard and half-open mouth.
 My gaze was glued to green exotic eyes.
 The kind that immediately gets you in trouble when you’re a young girl from a good family.
 The man had caramel-colored skin.
 His curly black hair tickled the tip of my nose.
 When I realized that he was still holding me, I felt the heat rise on my face.